 - A 4x4 vehicle is necessary.
 Two-wheel-drive vehicles are not permitted in the park.
 Fuel up before leaving the Great Northern Road as no stations are available within the park.

 - The Kununurra Visitor Centre in Kimberley can provide detailed information, not just about navigating the park but also about activities, events, and nearby local attractions.

-Visiting Purnululu National Park makes for a trip-of-a-lifetime as it offers adventures through some of the most unique terrain in the world and remains largely a secret to major tourism tracks.
-This national park in Australia is accesible from Broome.
-Take the less road traveled to venture here and you will be among the few who have experienced the hidden gems of this truly special destination.
+Visiting Purnululu National Park makes for a trip-of-a-lifetime.
+It offers adventures through some of the most unique terrain in the world and remains largely a secret to major tourism tracks.
+This national park in Australia is accessible from Broome.
+Take the road-less-travelled to venture here and you will be among the few who have experienced the hidden gems of this truly special destination.